papiodesu/leptos_book/src/islands.md

 > **Is this a dumb example?** Yes!
 Synchronously reading from three different local files in a ".map()" is not a good choice in real life.
 The point here is just to demonstrate that this is, definitely, server-only content.

-Go ahead and create three files in the root of the project called "a.txt」, 「b.txt」, and 「c.txt", and fill them in with whatever content you’d like.
+Go ahead and create three files in the root of the project called "a.txt", "b.txt", and "c.txt", and fill them in with whatever content you’d like.

 Refresh the page and you should see the content in the browser.
 Edit the files and refresh again; it will be updated.

-You can pass server-only content from a "#[component]」 into the children of an 「#[island]", without the island needing to know anything about how to access that data or render that content.
+You can pass server-only content from a "#[component]" into the children of an "#[island]", without the island needing to know anything about how to access that data or render that content.

-**This is really important.** Passing server "children」 to islands means that you can keep islands small.
-Ideally, you don’t want to slap an 「#[island]」 around a whole chunk of your page.
-You want to break that chunk out into an interactive piece, which can be an 「#[island]」, and a bunch of additional server content that can be passed to that island as 「children", so that the non-interactive subsections of an interactive part of the page can be kept out of the WASM binary.
+**This is really important.** Passing server "children" to islands means that you can keep islands small.
+Ideally, you don’t want to slap an "#[island]" around a whole chunk of your page.
+You want to break that chunk out into an interactive piece, which can be an "#[island]", and a bunch of additional server content that can be passed to that island as "children", so that the non-interactive subsections of an interactive part of the page can be kept out of the WASM binary.

 ## Passing Context Between Islands

 These aren’t really “tabs” yet: they just show every tab, all the time.
-So let’s add some simple logic to our "Tabs」 and 「Tab" components.
+So let’s add some simple logic to our "Tabs" and "Tab" components.

-We’ll modify "Tabs」 to create a simple 「selected" signal.
+We’ll modify "Tabs" to create a simple "selected" signal.
 We provide the read half via context, and set the value of the signal whenever someone clicks one of our buttons.

 ```rust
 #[island]